microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/hubs/Deploy-FinOpsHub.md

     -Version 0.1.1
 ```

 Deploys a FinOps hub instance named MyHub to the MyExistingResourceGroup resource group using version 0.1.1 of the template.
-This version is required in order to deploy to Azure Gov or Azure China as of February 2024 since FOCUS exports are not available from Cost Management in those environments.
-If the resource group does not exist, it will be created.
-If the hub already exists, it will be updated to version 0.1.1.
+This version is required in order to deploy to Azure Gov or Azure China as of February 2024 since FOCUS exports aren't available from Cost Management in those environments.
+If the resource group doesn't exist, it gets created.
+If the hub already exists, it gets updated to version 0.1.1.

 <br>